|Up to 45% off Dining Room Furniture*||Up to 65% off Jewelry & Watches*||Up to 70% off Select Area Rugs*||Up to 25% off Select Bedroom Furniture*|

 by Staff Writer

-A gas grill is one of the easiest ways to cook a steak.
-With just a few tips, you can easily get the results you want when you cook on your gas BBQ grill.
-You'll get mouthwatering, juicy steaks every time.
+One of the easiest ways to cook a steak is with a gas grill.
+With just a few tips, you can easily get mouthwatering, juicy steaks every time.

 Prepare.
 It's best to have all the meat, utensils and seasonings ready and nearby, so you don't have to run back and forth.
 Leaving a gas grill unattended can be dangerous, so make sure you're ready to cook before you turn it on.